AV306/xenon/README.md

 (check these [here](https://fabricmc.net/develop))

-- Fabric Loader >= 0.13.3 (Recommended: 0.13.3 Just use the latest version, it's better that way)
+- Latest Fabric API (may break if you use an older one)
-- Fabric API for that version (Recommended: 0.57.0+1.19)
+- Fabric Loader >=0.13.3

 ## Incompatible mods: